pengzell/mamo/_posts/2025-09-01-zetterberg.md

 ---

 Watch a presentation of the recent MaMo publication "Firms and the Intergenerational Transmission of Labor Market Advantage".
-The lecture was given by PI Per Engzell as part of his award ceremony for the 2024 Hans L. Zetterberg Prize in November 2024.
+This lecture was delivered by PI Per Engzell as part of his award ceremony for the 2024 Hans L. Zetterberg Prize in November 2024.
 The prize is awarded annually by a jury at Uppsala University to a sociologist "whose scholarly work, preferably by productively combining theory and practice, has shifted the forefront of research".

-The lecture is about 30 minutes long and begins around the 6 minute mark.
+The talk is about 30 minutes long and begins around the 6 minute mark.

 <div class="sv-layout sv-column-6" id="svid10_27590138194274feb8f6a36e">
 <div class="sv-custom-module sv-se-uu-uit-webb-webapp-video-canvas-studio sv-skip-spacer" id="svid12_27590138194274feb8f6a36f">